TheoF6/BSE_Template_Portfolio/index.md

 ![Hairless](Hairless.jpg)

 Since I don't have a physical MIDI port, I had to get a second piece of software that creates a virtual MIDI port, called loopMIDI.
 This software routes the now intelligable MIDI signal from the serial-MIDI converter to a DAW.
-My DAW of choice is Ableton Live 11.
-It's the industry standard for DAWs.
+My DAW of choice is Ableton Live 11—the industry standard for DAWs.
 The loopMIDI virtual port is then used as a MIDI input for the DAW, so the string of software allows the controller to control the software.

 ![loopMIDI](loopMIDI.jpg)